Giuseppe Dossetti: Early life and career

-His political career was very fast.
-In 1945 he became vice-secretary of Democrazia Cristiana, and on 2 June 1946 was elected to become part of the "Costituente" (the political body in charge of drafting the new Italian republican constitution), of which he became one of the most active members.
-Exactly he took part in the first Subcommission in charge of the "rights and duties of the citizens".
-In 1946, with Amintore Fanfani, Giorgio La Pira and Giuseppe Lazzati (described, not without a bit of deprecation, as "little professors") he founded the association Civitas Humana.
+In 1945, Dossetti became vice-secretary of political party Democrazia Cristiana.
+On 2 June 1946, he was elected member of the Italian Constituent Assembly, a parliamentary chamber charged with drafting a new Italian constitution, where he served as a member of the Subcommittee on the Rights and Duties of the Citizens.
+Around that time, Dossetti, along with politicians Amintore Fanfani, Giorgio La Pira, and Giuseppe Lazzati, founded association Civitas Humana.
+In 1947, Dossetti and Lazzati founded political magazine Cronache Sociali.

 Dossetti was an atypical politician.
 He decided not to rerun for the 1948 elections and changed the idea only to obey to Monsignor Montini (Pope Paolo VI).
 His evangelist positions were more or less opposed to the Alcide De Gasperi's more pragmatic ones.
 He was against NATO accession of Italy, which he considered dangerous, and in favour of social reforms aimed at helping the poorer parts of the population.
 Dossetti was presented to the Congress with over one-third consensus.
 The contraposition with De Gasperi was very clear.
 He accepted the challenge and returned as deputy secretary of the party.
 During the following years, he was actively involved in working at many reforms, including the Cassa del Mezzogiorno.
 He left politics in 1951, and he returned for a while in 1956 just to run for mayor in Bologna, in which City Council he will stay for the following two years.

-After politics
+Later life

 In the meantime, on 6 January 1956, he took religious vows after that, some months before, the Church authorities approved the monastic community of the "Piccola famiglia dell'Annunziata", founded by him and based on "silence, prayer, work, and poverty".
 After three years, he was ordained a priest.

 During the 1960s, he contributed as a collaborator of Cardinal Lercaro, but since his presence was not welcome by some sectors of the ecclesiastical hierarchy, he chose to retire in silence.
 According to Cardinal Giacomo Biffi, Dossetti's personal role during the Second Vatican Council was of great importance, because he contributed to making the Council less conservative and traditional than what was originally planned.

 During the following years, his community expanded: from the first section near Bologna, in Terrasanta, to Giordania in Casaglia di Montesole.
 He reappeared in public in 1994, when he publicly expressed his worries for the proposed modifications of the Italian constitution.
 Dossetti died two years later, on 15 December 1996.